Every Destination Has a Tipping Point

 Beyond that, three strategic insights stand out.

-- Strong economic performance is not evidence of place vitality.
-Only destinations that excel at the numbers game ever reach the tipping point, so the places most at risk are often the ones atop the leaderboards.
+1. Strong economic performance is not evidence of place vitality.
+Only destinations that excel at the numbers game ever reach the tipping point.
+The places most at risk are often the ones atop the leaderboards.

-- The numbers cannot tell you which side of the peak you are on.
+2. The numbers cannot tell you which side of the Tipping Point you are on.
 Rising visitor figures look the same whether a destination is climbing towards its tipping point or already sliding past it.

 Tourism in its Era of Navigation